MLHale/cist8950-medical-imaging/README.md

 ## Data Setup

 1. Go to [https://zenodo.org/records/10047292](https://zenodo.org/records/10047292) and download `Totalsegmentator_dataset_v201.zip`
-2. Extract it into your project directory
+2. Extract it into your project directory make sure theres another folder in the "Code folder" named Data dont know why that didn't get added as well.
 3. Run `Testing_total_segmentator.py` — this pulls the specific segmentation files needed and sets up the working directory automatically

 ## Running the Pipeline